Markus Åkesson: Sleeping Beauty scandal

-Åkesson often speaks of a "mythical world that parallels everyday life".
-It was natural then, that his works often reflected the mysteries of childhood during the years that his own children were young.
-During this time he was commissioned to do several public works projects, both paintings and sculptures.
-The most recent of which was commissioned by a grade school in Ängelholm, Sweden. Åkesson was asked to create a large painting in the setting of a dark forest.
+Åkesson was commissioned to do several public works projects, both paintings and sculptures, the most recent of which was commissioned by a grade school in Ängelholm, Sweden.
+He was asked to create a large painting in the setting of a dark forest.
 He chose to paint his interpretation of the familiar story, Sleeping Beauty.
 The primary subject of the painting is a young girl in a bright red dress, surrounded by a group of children who are staring off into the distance.
-The girl in the red dress is lying on a pink and orange quilt on an iron bed-frame.
 When the work was delivered, employees of the school felt that the painting was too ominous to hang in the cafeteria, its intended place.
-The painting, Sleeping Beauty, now hangs in the school's library.
+The painting now hangs in the school library.